 How to Prepare Your Dog for Hot Weather: Essential Summer Safety Tips

 Picture this: the sun’s blazing down on a typical July afternoon, the garden’s in full bloom, and the barbecue’s already sizzling.
 It’s the kind of weather we long for all winter.
-But while we might be reaching for the ice lollies and a bit of shade, our four-legged companions can struggle more than we realise.
+But while we reach for ice lollies and shade, our four-legged companions can struggle more than we realise.

-Dog hot weather safety isn’t just about comfort—it’s about keeping your furry friend healthy, hydrated, and happy.
-Dogs can easily overheat or suffer from sunburn, dehydration, and even heatstroke if we’re not careful.
-So, whether you’re heading out for a walk, spending time in the garden, or planning a beach day, here’s your complete guide to dog care during hot weather.
+Dog hot weather safety isn’t just about comfort—it’s about keeping your furry friend healthy and happy.
+Dogs can overheat or suffer from sunburn, dehydration, and even heatstroke if we’re not careful.
+Whether you’re walking, relaxing in the garden, or planning a beach day, here’s your complete guide to dog care during hot weather.

 Why Dogs Struggle in the Heat

-Unlike humans, dogs can't sweat efficiently.
-They mainly cool down through panting and a bit through their paw pads.
-That makes them especially vulnerable in warm weather.
-Signs of overheating in dogs include excessive panting, drooling, lethargy, vomiting, and collapse.
-Knowing these dog heat exhaustion symptoms is vital to act fast and prevent an emergency.
+Unlike humans, dogs don't sweat efficiently.
+They mainly cool through panting and a little via their paw pads, which makes them vulnerable in warm weather.
+Watch for signs of overheating in dogs: excessive panting, drooling, lethargy, vomiting, or collapse.
+Recognising these dog heat exhaustion symptoms early helps you act fast.

 Dog Heat Protection: The Essentials